News + Press

 “This fall at CPR, the divine and the deviant co-mingle, as artists working in tap, film, fermentation, sound, sculpture, archive, dance, and poetry move to interrupt, suspend, preserve, and refuse time” says Anna Muselmann, CPR Programs Manager.
 “Engaging practices such as deep listening, disobedience, unmetered temporality, and architectural explorations of love, these experimental artists invite us to reconsider personal, political, cultural, and spiritual archives in order to re-imagine and re-frame our visions of an uncertain future.”

-CPR – Center for Performance Research Announces 2022 Artists-in-Residence
+CPR – Center for Performance Research Announces 2023 Spring Season

-CPR – Center for Performance Research Announces 2021 Fall Season
+CPR – Center for Performance Research Announces 2023 Artists-in-Residence

 Brooklyn, NY— CPR – Center for Performance Research is thrilled to announce the ten artists selected for its 2023 Artist-in-Residence Program.
 Now in its 12th year, this year-long residency supports artists working within various perspectives of contemporary dance, performance, and time-based forms.